MackerelGray/chirp-bark-hey/writings/jude/food.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# listen to me ramble about Food for thirty minutes (as an android who Can't Eat)
+## listen to me ramble about Food for thirty minutes (as an android who Can't Eat)

 *Written by Jude Rook-Machina on July 19th, 2024.*